swiftlang/swift-evolution/vision-documents/variadic-generics.md

 #### Static shape of a parameter pack

 Validating variadic generic code separately from its application requires introducing the notion of abstract length of a list of type parameters into the type system.
-Operations over parallel lists, such as statically zipping two separate lists of type parameters to create a new list of 2-element tuple types, require that multiple lists have the length.
+Operations over parallel lists, such as statically zipping two separate lists of type parameters to create a new list of 2-element tuple types, require that multiple lists have the same length.

 Same-type requirements will further characterize packs.
 For example, consider the following generic signature of `firstRemoved`, which contains a same-type requirement involving two pack expansions: